Portrait photo of digital strategist Sepp Haans

 The labor market tightness is here to stay.
 But how can organizations best deal with this?
 That was the central question during the seminar Labor Market Trends 2024-2028 by Werf&, where Freshheads was present as a digital partner in the employment mediation sector.
 We summarize the day with a clear enumeration of 5 things organizations can focus on to turn the tightness to their advantage.
 It will not surprise you that online platforms can play a significant role in all five.

 Labor market tightness?
-“Get used to it!” was the firm statement of labor market specialist Aad van der Werf during the Labor Market Trends 2024 - 2028 seminar by Werf&.
-The tightness is here to stay, so act accordingly, think about how you can still attract the right talent.
-Here are 5 options to do just that.
+“Get used to it!”, was the strong statement from labor market specialist Aad van der Werf, during the seminar Labor Market Trends 2024 - 2028 by Werf&.
+The tightness is here to stay, so act accordingly, think about how you can attract the right talent.
+Here are 5 options to do that.

 1. Retention is the new gold

-In times of labor market tightness, employee retention is extremely important.
-Organizations have to put a lot of effort into attracting good staff, so it is all the more important to retain that staff.
-A solution that Van der Werf sees is ‘Onboarding 2.0’.
-Onboarding often takes place in the first weeks that someone is with an organization.
-But when this is used throughout the entire career, employees will truly continue to feel part of the organization.
+In times of labor market tightness, retaining employees is extremely important.
+Organizations must make great efforts to bring in good staff, so it is all the more important to retain that staff.
+A solution Van der Werf sees is 'Onboarding 2.0'.
+Onboarding often currently takes place in the first few weeks someone is employed by an organization.
+But when it is used throughout the entire career, workers will truly continue to feel part of the organization.
 And that encourages people to want to stay with the organization.
-Digital environments such as a My environment or employee portal enable you to stay in touch with your employees in a scalable way.
-A digital environment where the content adapts to the employee, can enrich their profile and manage their needs or development.
+Digital environments such as a client portal or personnel portal make it possible to stay in contact with your employees in a scalable way.
+A digital environment where the content adapts to the employee, can enrich their profile, and manage their wishes and development.

 2. 'Frustrated actives' to work

-Another major opportunity, according to Van der Werf, lies with untapped labor potential.
-It turns out that 80% of the untapped potential are ‘frustrated actives’: people who are looking for a job but cannot find one (source: Research Untapped Labor Potential Drechtsteden).
+Another great opportunity, according to Van der Werf, lies in the untapped labor potential.
+It turns out that 80% of the untapped potential are 'frustrated actives': people who are looking for a job but cannot find one (source: Untapped Workforce Potential Research Drechtsteden).
 This is an interesting group.
-Almost 300,000 people indicate that a study or training is the reason they do not work.
+For example, nearly 300,000 people indicate that a study or training is the reason they are not working.
 Organizations can engage this group by better understanding their needs and talents, and responding to them.
 What can we do to get them back to work?
-Focus on an accessible system where untapped personnel are helped towards suitable work.
-A platform could provide a solution here by enabling onboarding at everyone's own pace and matching them to a suitable job based on profile data (skills).
+Invest in an accessible system where untapped personnel are helped towards suitable work.
+A platform could provide a solution here by enabling onboarding at everyone's own pace and matching based on profile data (skills) to a suitable job.

-The entry of Gen Z into the labor market is also accelerating a few trends.
-A large part of this group takes the reins into their own hands, has high expectations of how work should fit into their lives, and on average does not stay long at one company.
-Organizations would do well to bind these candidates to them by offering the flexibility they seek.
-For example, there is more demand for channels where the candidate has their own control.
-Platforms like YoungOnes set the standard for the market here.
-Here assignments adapt to the wishes of the freelancer, who determines when, where, for whom, and at what rate they will work.
+The entry of Gen Z into the labor market also accelerates several trends.
+A large part of this group takes control themselves, has high expectations of how work should fit into their lives, and on average does not stay long at one company.
+Organizations should therefore aim to engage these candidates by offering them the flexibility they seek.
+For instance, there is more demand for channels where the candidate has control.
+Here, platforms like YoungOnes set the standard for the market.
+Here, assignments adapt to the freelancer's wishes, who determines when, where, and for whom, and at what rate they will work.

 4. Reversed mentoring

-The next trend relates to the speed of technological and digital transformation.
-You see more and more ‘reversed mentoring’ where the older generations are helped by the younger generations due to rapid changes.
-Organizations can use this to become more productive by optimally utilizing all knowledge within the organization.
-However, it is important to properly support and guide ‘reversed mentoring’.
-For example, there are special buddy programs or e-learning modules that you can also plug into your onboarding 2.0.
+The next trend relates to the speed of the technological and digital transformation.
+You see more and more 'reversed mentoring' where older generations are helped by younger generations due to rapid changes.
+Organizations can use this to become more productive by optimally utilizing all the knowledge within the organization.
+However, it is important to properly support and guide 'reversed mentoring'.
+For example, you can have special buddy programs or e-learning modules that you can also plug into your onboarding 2.0.

 5. Company culture

-The last trend that has enormously accelerated recently is about the need of talent for a purpose in work.
-The culture of a company plays a major role in this.
-A company culture that matches the goal of an employee will create a bond.
-Therefore, it is wise to make this explicit as an organization.
+The last trend that has accelerated tremendously recently is about the need for talents for a purpose at work.
+The culture of a company plays a big role in this.
+A company culture that matches a worker's purpose will create a sense of belonging.
+Therefore, it is wise as an organization to explicitly communicate this publically.

-At the end of the seminar, the question arises when talent will start behaving normally again.
-“Well”, responds Eveliese Luiting, co-founder of People Masterminds, “they already are, because this is normal.”
+At the end of the seminar, the question arises of when the talent will behave normally again.
+“Well,” responds Eveliese Luiting, co-founder of People Masterminds, “they already do, because this is normal.”
 They are not going to change, so it's time for organizations to change themselves.
-Seize your opportunities, because there are plenty.
+Seize your opportunities, because there are plenty of them.
 Platforms offer possibilities for all these five solutions.
-Together, we can turn this crisis into opportunities!
+Together we can turn this crisis into opportunities!